Hypertension and high blood cholesterol are compensation mechanisms of our body due to impaired filtration of the liver and kidneys.

-- Inflammatory processes create sedimentary on the walls of the blood vessels that cause stenosis and lack of flexibility.
+- Inflammatory processes create sedimentation on the walls of the blood vessels that cause stenosis and lack of flexibility.

-- High blood pressure is a mechanism needed to achieve more efficient blood flow & filtering in major organs such as the Lungs, Kidneys, Liver, Heart & Circulatory systems.
+- High blood pressure is needed to achieve more efficient blood flow & filtering in major organs such as the Lungs, Kidneys, Liver, Heart, and circulatory systems.